-Jump To:
+Jump to:

 I keep making this gluten free blueberry mug muffin in disbelief.
 I can't wrap my head around the fact that you can make a fluffy gluten free muffin in the microwave!
-It isn't logical, but all I can say is it works, and it is amazing!
+It isn't logical, but I can say it works, and it is amazing!
 They taste so good!

 You may have noticed that I have been on a tear lately making cakes in my microwave oven.
 They are so good and fast.
 It is hard not to keep stretching the boundaries to see what other baked goods I can make in the microwave!